General Program Questions

 If I have taken graduate coursework in computer science elsewhere, can I transfer credit to the PMP?

-You may petition the Dean of the Graduate School for permission to transfer to the UW the equivalent of a maximum of six quarter credits (fulfilling a maximum of two PMP courses) of graduate-level coursework taken while a registered graduate student in another recognized graduate school.
+Admitted PMP students may request approval to transfer to the UW the equivalent of a maximum of six quarter credits (fulfilling a maximum of two PMP courses) of graduate-level coursework taken at another institution.
 These credits may not have been already used to satisfy requirements for another degree.
 Once accepted into the PMP, the PMP Advisor will be happy to work with you to receive initial program approval and prepare your transfer petition for the graduate school.
 In order to recommend transfer of credit, the content and level of the transferred courses must be consistent with PMP course descriptions.